From 40da7c8cc19098f21d93e8f1720071a64759f9ee Mon Sep 17 00:00:00 2001

 @@ -205,9 +197,7 @@ git push --tags # Push all tags to the remote/origi

-directory.
-Since there is any python
+into the bash directory.
+Since there is any python directory, create it

 with the following command.